Simplifying Domain Configuration

 This wording simplified the concept, highlighted the time constraint, and focused attention on the next action.

-To clarify the purpose of custom domains, we added an empty state for users first discovering the feature.
-When no domain had been added yet, the interface now clearly explained why the section was blank and how to get started.
+To clarify the purpose of custom domains, I added an empty state for users first discovering the feature.
+When no domain had been added yet, the interface clearly explained why the section was blank and how to get started.

 Outcome